MZSFighters/Onitama/README.md

 ## General Information
-- Provide general information about your project here.
-- What problem does it (intend to) solve?
+- Big Theta developed a japanese board game called Onitama.
+We are also in the process of making a fully functioning AI learning environment using Gym AI in the next semester.
+This game would not just help one play the challenging game of onitama but also train an AI on the environment.
 - What is the purpose of your project?
-The purpose of our project was to create
+The purpose of our project was to create the game of Onitama and a reinforcement learning environment in which anyone can train their agents to become better at the game of Onitama.
+It is very mcuh like chess and just like chess, we want to train some hard-to-beat onitama agents.
 - Why did you undertake it?
 It was a project undertaken as part of the Softwarre Design module in Computer Science.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->